Do you ever get tired of being frugal so you can pay off a debt? Check out these 12 tips to help you stay motivated to get out of debt.

 Celebrate Milestones with Splurges

 If your budget is extremely tight as you repay debt, you'll likely get tired of always making sacrifices.
-Set aside a small amount of money to use towards celebrating milestones in your debt repayment journey.
+Set aside a small amount of money to use towards celebrating small wins and milestones in your debt repayment journey.

 While you're getting out of debt, you need to change your mindset and not revert back to those habits that got you into trouble in the first place.
 For example, if you have friends and family that always tempt you to spend lots of money going out to eat, either avoid hanging out with those friends or perhaps invite them over to your house for a home-cooked dinner rather than meeting them at a restaurant.